Keyfactor/gcp-secretmanager-pam/README.md

-## Support for Google Secret Manager PAM Provider
+## Support for Google Cloud Secret Manager PAM Provider

-Google Secret Manager PAM Provider is supported by Keyfactor for Keyfactor customers.
+Google Cloud Secret Manager PAM Provider is supported by Keyfactor for Keyfactor customers.
 If you have a support issue, please open a support ticket with your Keyfactor representative.

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.